A (2+1)-dimensional growth process with explicit stationary measures: Large gaps and propagation of information

 that decays super-exponentially in $D$. \end{proof}

-\begin{proof}[Proof of Lemma \ref{th:deltamax}] On the event $\Delta(R,\le T)\ge C\log R $ there exists a time $s\le T$ and two horizontal edges $e_1\in B_R$ and $e_2$ on the same column such that at time $s$ there is a bead at $e_1,e_2$, no bead between them and $|e_1-e_2|\ge C\log R$.
-Call $b_1$ and $b_2$ the beads that at time $s$ are in $e_1,e_2$.
-There are three possible cases: \begin{itemize} \item [(i)] at time zero $b_1$ is in $B_{2R}$ and is at distance larger than $(C/2)\log R$ from $b_2$.
-Since in the stationary measure the distance between neighboring beads has exponential tails (Lemma \ref{th:DeltaH}), this event has probability where the factor $R^2$ comes from summing over all possible positions of $e_1$.
-Choosing $C=C_p$ sufficiently large, we get a $O(R^{-p})$ bound. \item [(ii)] $b_1$ is initially in $B_{2R}$ and $b_2$ is within distance $(C/2)\log R$ from it.
-This implies at the (random) time $s$ either either $b_2$ or $b_1$ has moved at least $(C/4)\log R$ with respect to the initial position.
-To fix ideas, say that $b_1$ has moved downward more than $(C/4)\log R$.
-Thanks to Proposition \ref{lemma:ndovai}, if $C=C_p$ is chosen large enough, this has probability $O(R^{-p})$.
-A union bound on the $O(R^2)$ possible initial positions of $b_1$ does not change the result. \item [(iii)] at time zero $b_1$ is outside $B_{2R} $, at distance $d\ge R$ from $B_R$: then, since it is in $B_R$ at time $s$, the (say) downward displacement of $b_1$ at time $s$ is larger than $d$.
-Applying again Lemma \ref{lemma:ndovai} we get that this scenario has probability exponentially small in $d$ and even summing over initial positions with $d\ge R$ gives a bound that decays exponentially in $R$. \end{itemize} \end{proof}
+\begin{proof}[Proof of Lemma \ref{th:deltamax}] On the event $\Delta(R,\le T)\ge C\log R $ there exists a time $s\le T$ and a horizontal edge $e\in B_R$ such that at time $s$ there is no bead in the $C\log R$ horizontal edges immediately above or immediately below $e$.
+Assume w.l.o.g. that the former is the case.
+Let $e^+$ (resp. $e^-$) be the lowest horizontal edge above $e$ (resp. the highest edge below $e$) where there is some bead $b^+$ (resp. $b^-$) at time $s$.
+Call $N\ge C\log R$ the distance between $e^+$ and $e^-$.
+There are two possible cases: \begin{itemize} \item [(i)] at time zero bead $b^+$ is within distance $N/10$ from $e^+$ and similarly $b^-$ is within distance $N/10$ from $e^-$.
+This implies that at time zero there is no bead in a vertical interval of length $N/2$, centered on the face at distance $N/2$ above $e$.
+Since in the stationary measure the distance between neighboring beads has exponential tails (Lemma \ref{th:DeltaH}) and $N\ge C\log R$, this event has probability for some positive $a$ depending only on the slope $\rho$, where the factor $R^2$ comes from a union bound over all possible positions of $e$.
+Choosing $C=C_\z$ sufficiently large, we get a $O(R^{-\z})$ bound. \item [(ii)] At time zero, either $b^+$ is at distance $n\ge N/10$ from $e^+$, or $b^-$ is at distance $m\ge N/10$ from $e^-$.
+Say, to fix ideas, that the former is the case.
+This implies that at the (random) time $s\le T$ the bead $b^+$ has moved, say downward, a distance $n\ge N/10$ with respect to the initial position.
+Thanks to Proposition \ref{lemma:ndovai}, this has probability exponentially small in $n$.
+Summing over $n\ge N/10$, over the possible values of $N\ge C\log R$ and over the the $O(R^2)$ possible positions of $e$ gives a bound $O(R^{-\z})$ if $C$ is chosen large enough. \end{itemize} \end{proof}

 As an application, we show that information does not propagate instantaneously through the system: if two initial conditions sampled from equilibrium differ only outside a ball of radius $R$, it is very unlikely that in a short time the discrepancy propagates to reach the center of the ball.
 It is useful to give a proof of this fact, since an extremely similar argument will provide the proof of Theorem \ref{th:losanghe}.
 For usual short-range systems one has a ballistic propagation bound: information does not travel more than a distance $const\times t$ in a time interval $t$ (cf. for instance \cite[Sec.
 3.3]{MartinStF}).
 The situation is more intricate here due to the presence of a-priori unbounded gaps among beads.